TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-develop-authentication.md

 * To grant different access levels to different data factory users, create a **Custom** role.
 See [Custom scenarios and custom roles](https://docs.microsoft.com/azure/data-factory/concepts-roles-permissions#custom-scenarios-and-custom-roles).<br>

 * If you moved Data Factory from one tenant to another and are having issues, try generating a new managed identity.
-You can use PowerShell or the REST API.
+To do this, you can use PowerShell or the REST API.
 For more information, see [Generate service identity](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity#generate-service-identity).

 ## **Recommended Documents**